njayawar/ModifiedTetrisV2/README.md

 score, shown on 3 7-segment displays, is incremented.
 AŌer a certain score, the bouncing will speed up to increase the difficulty.
 If the stack of blocks reaches the top row, the game will end.
-A single status LED will illuminate green or red based on whether the game is in play, and a reset buƩon will act as the start game buƩon.
+A single status LED will illuminate green or red based on whether the game is in play, and a reset buƩon will act as the start game button.

 ## How it Works